fabric8-quickstarts/karaf2-camel-rest-sql/README.redhat.md

 This example demonstrates how to use SQL via JDBC along with Camel's REST DSL to expose a RESTful API.

+### Configuring

+The `src/main/fabric8/deployment.yml` should be updated with a mysql username/password that can access your mysql system.

 ### Building

 The example can be built with: